annikavanrooijen/annikavanrooijen/README.md

 🎯 My mission is to leverage data-driven solutions and emerging technologies to shape the future of healthcare positively.
 By combining my clinical insights with cutting-edge data science techniques, I aim to create innovative solutions that enhance patient care, optimize medical processes, and improve overall healthcare delivery.

-🚀 The Bootcamp was just the start for me: my next Step is to study Computer Science
+🚀 The Bootcamp was just the start for me: my next step is to study Computer Science

 ## My Interests